 It’s amazing to look back and see just how far our world has come technologically.

 The same can be said about technology in healthcare.
-From improved operational efficiency to standards in patient care, the healthcare transformation has enhanced the entire experience for both patients and medical professionals.
+The transformation in healthcare has enhanced the entire experience for both patients and medical professionals, improving operational efficiency and standards in patient care.

 The following are eight of the top healthcare technology and healthcare industry trends and innovations that are revolutionising the field.